functionland/docs/docs/mvp/fotos/setup.md

 [Here](https://drive.google.com/file/d/1BeIia_QthpVlhq9x_fYXaZdpp6QPdCVq/view?usp=sharing) is a video demonstrating the following steps.

+1. [Acquire](https://github.com/functionland/fula-testnet#getting-box-multiaddress--peer-id) the Box multiaddress from it's server logs.

-1. Copy the Box's multiaddress to your clipboard.
+2. Copy the Box's multiaddress to your clipboard.

-2. Go to Account -> Boxes.
+3. Go to Account -> Boxes.

-3. Add a new Box.
+4. Add a new Box.

   a ) Give the Box a name for identification purposes (can be anything).